ebergam/selenium-scraper-mastersportal/README.md

 # selenium-scraper-mastersportal
-A scraper in python's selenium to get data from the website mastersportal.eu
+A scraper in python's selenium for mastersportal.eu THE PURPOSE OF THIS PROJECT IS ONLY EXPERIMENTAL!
+DON'T USE IT!